-Read out or play the story again.
+Read out or play the recording of the story again.
 Show the children Reader pages 20-21 and focus on the dialogue.
 Ask: What did the mayor say to the Pied Piper?

 Make sure they understand the use of the conditional: If you can ... , I will give you ...